 Well, fear not.
 At Crobox, we’ve developed a solution that uses AI to turn behavioral data into psychographics.
-Through a combination of data engineers, data analysts, and consumer psychologists, we offer a full-service software that comes equipped with the persuasion techniques, designs, and trigger conditions to implement on your website.
+Through a combination of data engineers, data analysts, and consumer psychologists, we offer a full-service software that comes equipped with the psychological principles, designs, and trigger conditions to implement on your website.

 If your team doesn’t have the bandwidth to start these experiments alone, there are several benefits to hiring a company like us to do it for you.